 |Precious and Semi Precious Gemstones: Myth and Reality

 The idea that some gemstones are precious and others are only semi-precious is familiar to every buyer of colored stones.
-Precious stones -- diamond, ruby, sapphire and emerald -- traditionally command a premium price in the market due to their extraordinary color or brilliance and extreme rarity.
+Precious stones - diamond, ruby, sapphire and emerald - traditionally command high prices due to their extraordinary color or brilliance and extreme rarity.

 Another misconception is that the list of four precious gems has a long history.
 In fact the traditional list of precious gemstones is rather longer and includes some surprising members.
-Pearl, though not strictly speaking a gemstone, was considered to be precious; so was opal.
-But one of the most traditional precious stones with a history going back to ancient Greece was amethyst.
+Pearl was considered to be precious; so was opal.
+One of the most traditional precious stones with a history going back to ancient Greece is amethyst.
 Amethyst was reclassified as semi-precious after large deposits were found in Brazil and Uruguay in the first half of the nineteenth century.
-The introduction of the term semiprecious into the English lexicon corresponds to the new amethyst discoveries.
+The introduction of the term semi-precious into the English lexicon corresponds with the new amethyst discoveries.

 Of all the precious stones, diamond is the most subject to myth.
-But it is interesting that the myths are of modern rather than ancient origin.
+It is interesting that the myths are of modern rather than ancient origin.
 Historically, colored gemstones such as ruby and sapphire were more highly valued than diamond, mainly because diamond was not particularly rare.
 But the twentieth century saw a major change.
-The first thing that happened is that very large finds in South Africa created an even more abundant supply of gem quality diamond.
+The first thing that happened is that very large finds in South Africa created an even more abundant supply of gem-quality diamond.
 At the same time, the perceived value of diamond has risen to the point where it's fair to say that diamond is at the top of the list of the precious stones in the mind of the buying public.
 What happened?
-Aren't precious gems valued especially for their rarity?
+Aren't precious gems valued particularly for their rarity?

-In the 19th century, world production of diamond was only a few pounds a year.
+In the 19th century, the collective worldwide production of diamond only amounted to a few pounds per year.
 After the discovery of the huge South African diamond mines in 1870, diamonds were being dug out of the ground literally by the ton.
 There was such a glut of supply and so little demand that the British financiers of the South African mines were in danger of losing their investment.
 Their solution was to create the powerful De Beers cartel that to this day controls worldwide diamond production and supply.
 Quality diamonds are actually not scarce at all.
 But De Beers controls how much supply comes on the market and that keeps prices high.

-The De Beers consortium also mounted a concerted decades-long advertising campaign to associate diamonds with love, courtship and marriage, under the now familiar slogan "Diamonds are Forever."
+The De Beers consortium also mounted a concerted advertising campaign that spanned decades, in order to create an association of diamonds with love, courtship and marriage, under the now familiar slogan "Diamonds are Forever".
 The diamond engagement ring, once unknown in most parts of the world (including Europe), is now considered an essential part of the ritual of marriage.
-It is hard to avoid the conclusion that diamond's special position as a precious stone is due largely to monopoly economics and social engineering.
+It is hard to avoid the conclusion that diamond's special position as a precious stone is largely due to monopoly economics and social engineering.